yummycoding/weLoveFaceBook/README.md

 # Installation

-The following instructions are the most common to get the development environment up and running, if you run into issues, check out the [issues](#issues) section and let us know what issues you met.
+The following instructions are the most common to get the development environment up and running, if you run into issues, check out the [feedback](#Feedback) section and let us know what issues you met.

 ## Node v6.11.2
 You need Node 6.11.2 in your system.
 Verify if you already have it with `node -v`.
 If not or different version, you can use Node Version Manager (nvm) to install it.